pfsense/docs/source/development/submitting-a-pull-request-via-github.rst

-Submitting a Pull Request via Github
+Submitting a Pull Request via GitHub
 ====================================

-Submitting a Pull Request (PR) via Github is the fastest and best way to contribute source code changes to the pfSense® project.
+Submitting a Pull Request (PR) via GitHub is the fastest and best way to contribute source code changes to the pfSense® project.

 Using a PR allows developers to easily review and comment on changes,